chef/automate/components/docs-chef-io/content/automate/disclosure_panel_and_banner.md

 gh_repo = "automate"
 [menu]
   [menu.automate]
-    title = "Add Custom Message"
+    title = "Disclosure Panel and Banner"
     parent = "automate/configuring_automate"
-    identifier = "automate/configuring_automate/disclosure_panel_and_banner.md Add Custom Message"
-    weight = 60
+    identifier = "automate/configuring_automate/disclosure_panel_and_banner.md Disclosure Panel and Banner" weight = 60
 +++

-Chef Automate platform let's you manage application which helps in speed up your operations.
-Chef Automate allows you add disclosure statement or a highlighted content which can display information, a warning or any instruction accordingly.
+This page assists you in adding disclosure statement or a highlighted content which can display information, a warning or any instruction to the Chef Automate.
 You can display the content in two different places.

 - The Chef Automate login page, i.e., **Disclosure Panel**
 - The top of the Chef Automate Interface, i.e., **Banner**